 There were many reasons offered for switching.
 This isn’t surprising because cloud software for law firms offers a host of benefits.
 The top reason cited was the ease of access from any location (68%), followed by 24/7 availability (59%), and the affordability and the low cost of entry (48%).
 Other reasons provided by the lawyers surveyed included robust data back-up and recovery (46%), the ability to get the software up and running quickly (40%), the elimination of IT and software management requirements (34%), and last but certainly not least, better security than the firms were able to provide in-office (31%).

 And last but not least, respondents were asked which cloud-based software providers their firms used.
 Of the 20 cloud-based software companies that received votes, only 9 legal software companies received a sufficient number to make the cut.
 Can you guess one of the companies that made the top 3?
 If your guess was MyCase, then you guessed right!

 So if you’re law firm is still using premise-based legal software, what are you waiting for?
 Your current legal software is wasting time and money for your law firm.
 There’s no better time than the present to switch to cloud-based legal practice management software.

+Cloud software for law firms is no fad or trend, it’s the future, and the future is now.
 Not sure where to start?
 Then download our FREE guide: “The Definitive Guide to Choosing Law Practice Management Software.”
 And don’t forget to watch the FREE recording of one of our recent webinars, where lawyer and law practice management expert Heidi Alexander explains how to know when it’s time to move your law practice to the cloud.